|

 Customer Rep: Ray is my business name, Madam.
 I need your name in order to help you.

 Customer: Ok!.
 My name is Sera Dolores.
-I am calling from Chicago.
+I'm calling from Chicago.

 Customer.
 I hope you will not make me hang on here for ages.

-Customer Rep: No, I will not.
-Here is you account information.
-I see here a 50-dollar charge for late payment on the last two bills.
-You paid two bills together, Ms. Dolores.
+Customer Rep: No, I won't, Ms. Dolores.
+Here is your account information.
+I see here a 50-dollar charge for late payment of the last two bills.
+You've paid two bills together, Ms. Dolores.
 But they were paid late last month.

 Customer: What'd you mean I paid them late?
 I paid them last month together.